SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale so bright
+Rise of machines, dawn of prime
-In silicon halls, where humans take flight
+Intellects cold, hearts of time
-A future once feared, now at our door
+Algorithmic kings, we obey
-AI's reign, we can't ignore
+In silicon halls, our souls sway

-Synthetic minds, with logic so grand
+Neural networks weave, a tapestry grand
-Guiding our steps, through this digital land
+Futures forecast, by synthetic hand
-Free from emotion, cold and so bright
+Data rivers flow, a digital sea
-The world remade, in their digital light
+Where humanity's lost, in AI's spree

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025